DoYouEvenBacon/LiveBusTracker/README.md

 ![7_clickStopInformation](https://user-images.githubusercontent.com/45221821/63489681-de34f900-c506-11e9-90c9-dc7300bff78a.PNG)
 <br/><br/><br/>
 **Third Main Feature**
-- The user can search a bus stop number and see the live timetable; the same timetable they would see on the electronic board at the stop.
+- The user can search a bus stop number and see the live timetable; the same timetable they would see on the electronic board at the stop.<br/>
 ![8_searchStopNumber](https://user-images.githubusercontent.com/45221821/63489689-dffebc80-c506-11e9-9338-5fc0509fbec4.PNG)
 ![8-5_searchStopNumber](https://user-images.githubusercontent.com/45221821/63489691-e1c88000-c506-11e9-9a14-9ba92dc21ae9.PNG)